NVIDIA/Megatron-LM/README.md

 After installation, there are several possible workflows.
 The most comprehensive is:
 1. Data preprocessing
 2. Pretraining
-3. Finetuning (Optional for zero-shot tasks)
+3. Fine tuning (Optional for zero-shot tasks)
 4. Downstream task evaluation or text generation

 However, steps 1 and 2 can be replaced by using one of the pretrained models mentioned above.